 - Yard House: The second Atlanta location (the other is at Atlantic Station), this California pub chain opened Monday at the Battery.
 This place boasts 130 draft beers and one heck of a menu.
 They’re open until at least 12:30 a.m. every night of the week.

-- C. Ellet’s: Linton Hopkins – you may recognize the name (ahem, H&F Burger) – will open this Southern steakhouse after the Braves return from their second lengthy road trip of the season.
+- C. Ellet’s: Linton Hopkins – you may recognize the name (ahem, H&F Burger) – will open this Southern steakhouse in the coming days.
 In addition to steaks, Hopkins said he plans to have New Orleans-style dishes on the menu, like gumbo and barbecue shrimp.

 - FEED Fried Chicken and Such: Sure, there’ll be fried chicken, as the name suggests, but you can expect a lot more from chef Marc Taft, whose other restaurants include Chicken and the Egg, located just west of Marietta Square.
 You’ll also be able to try Southern foods like catfish, country fried steak and fried green tomatoes.
 It’ll be fast-casual before games, but they’ll also do sit-down service for lunch and dinner on other days.